danielscholl-osdu/indexer/docs/docs/PreviewFeatures.md

 If the property "custom-index-analyzer-enabled" is not created or the property value is set to "false" (String type) in the given data partition, the default index analyzer will be applied to indexing and search.

+After the feature is enabled, **it will require re-indexing kinds in the given partition in oder to adopt the custom analyzer.**

 ## Index AsIngestedCoordinates